zuplo/docs/docs/reference/path-matching.md

 - any matched path parameters
 - querystring values

-It will also highlight the matching route with a green banner and - best of all - if you're using URL rewrite it will give an example of how the URL will be re-written.
+It will also highlight the matching route with a green banner and - best of all - if you're using URL rewrite it will give an example of how the URL will be rewritten.

 ![Route Test Result](../../static/media/runtime/path-matching/route-test-result.png)